carpentries-incubator/reproducible-publications-quarto/_episodes/05-formatting-rmd-visualeditor.md

 ### Other Editing Features
 The visual editor allows users to insert images by browsing their location or copying and pasting it to the rmd document directly.
 There are also options to add html, line blocks, blockquotes, and footnotes.
-As we will see shortly we can also add code chunks and comments to rdm documents.
+Up next we will learn more about how to add code chunks.
 In further episodes we will also learn how to insert citations and create a bibliography.